StarlightSearch/EmbedAnything/README.md

 ### 🔍 Reporting Bugs

-You can start working on an existing bug that has been reported and labeled as **"Bug"** in the Issues Section, and you can report your bugs in the following manner :

 1. Title describing the issue clearly and concisely with relevant labels
 2. Provide a detailed description of the problem and the necessary steps to reproduce the issue.